 - Summer: May 15

 Find important University of Wisconsin-Platteville dates such as the beginning and end of each semester, breaks in the semester, final exams, and deadlines for dropping or adding classes using our academic calendar.
 Spring and fall semesters are each 16 weeks, while the summer semester is 12 weeks.

-UW-Platteville allows for students to transfer up to 12 credits of previously taken graduate coursework.
-Credits need to have been earned from a nationally or regionally accredited institution recognized by the Council for Higher Education Accreditation and approved by UW-Platteville program faculty.
-You’ll want to be sure to let your admission counselor know if you have earned credits previously.
+UW-Platteville allows students to transfer up to 12 credits of previously taken graduate coursework.
+Credits are required from a nationally or regionally accredited institution recognized by the Council for Higher Education Accreditation and approved by UW-Platteville program faculty.
+Be sure to let your admission counselor know if you have earned previous credits.